PrismaticFlower/swbf-unmunge/readme.md

-## Building on Unix (Mac/Linux)
+## Building on Mac/Linux

-Shares the same depencencies listed above, except:
+Shares the same depencencies listed above, though you need the master branches of fmt, json, and glm directly from the git repos as the apt and brew packages do not work.

-* [GL Image](https://github.com/bagobor/gli) (must use master branch on this fork) in place of DirectXTex
-* [Boost](https://www.boost.org/) in place of Windows mapped files

-To install depencies, clone the GLI repo, and run these to install the other packages:

-	MacOS: brew install fmt nlohmann-json tbb cpp-gsl glm boost
-	Linux: sudo apt install fmt nlohmann-json-dev tbb libmsgsl-dev libglm-dev libboost-iostreams1.65-dev

 To build, cd into the source directory, create a directory "build", cd into "build" and run "cmake ..".
 This will generate the required makefiles for building on your system.
 While in "build," run "make all -jx", where x is the number of logical cores on your machine.
 If you wish to build shared or static libraries instead of the default executable, run "cmake .. -DBUILD_SHARED/STATIC_LIB=ON" from "build."
 If you get errors involving missing libraries or nonexistent paths, drop an issue and tag WHSnyder, or take some time to learn CMake, it's worth it IMHO.

-The Unix port excised Visual C++(17/20) specific features, mostly having to do with some designated initializers, implicit casts from string views, and a few user defined literals.
-I had to abandon GLTF capabilities, since I couldn't get the GLTF library to compile with the required json headers (confusing C++20 errors).
-Despite being an explicitly MS library, gsl works with no problems on Mac/Linux.

-The Unix port shares all functionality of the Windows version, but cannot:
+The Unix port shares all functionality of the Windows version, but:

-* Write models in GLTF mode
-* Write anything other than DDS textures (you'll have to run a shell script on the output using something like imagemagick to convert each DDS to PNG/TGA, see "magickconvert.sh")
+* cannot write DDS files
+* can only parse textures encoded with the EXT3, A8R8G8B8, or R5G6R5 formats

-Tested on MacOS Catalina and Ubuntu 18.04
+Tested on MacOS Catalina, Windows 10, and Ubuntu 18.04